fderepas/musl-gxx/README.md

 # this script is to be run from an alpine docker image with compilers
 set -e
 set -x
-if [ "$#" -ne 1 ]; then
+cd /mnt
-    echo "You must enter the UID under which to generate files" exit 1 fi cd /mnt make # cross compiles for musl
+make # or do anything i want to compile
 ```
-I can be invoked via the command:
+It can be invoked via the command:
 ```
 docker run -it --mount \
    type=bind,source=/path_to_invoke_compilation_script,target=/mnt \